 My personal working history reflects these changes.
 About twenty years ago, when I landed my first job, computers were just a side accessory and, in many cases, merely used as multi-functional typewriters.
 Emails were already quite popular, but far from being a standard in communication.
 I spoke with people on the phone, and still wrote faxes and letters.
-Software were not very accessible and, sometimes, not extremely user-friendly for someone that did not work in the IT industry.
-The internet was starting to populate its ethereal space with single page websites, and search engines were a pale copy of the fast and efficient algorithm powered tools we used today.
+Software was not very accessible and, sometimes, not extremely user-friendly for someone that did not work in the IT industry.
+The internet was starting to populate its ethereal space with single-page websites, and search engines were a pale copy of the fast and efficient algorithm-powered tools we used today.

 Let’s take a quantum leap to 2021.
 Today, I could not think of a job that, at some stage, does not require the use of a computer.
-My current work schedule relies on the extensive computer use, which occupies about 99% of my daily routine.
-I work remotely, meet with colleagues through a camera and I use all sorts of software to speed up my work.
+My current work schedule relies on extensive computer use, which occupies about 99% of my daily routine.
+I work remotely, meet with colleagues through a camera, use real-time communication like messaging, a helpful resource that can be found on websites like agora.io can go into this further, and I also use all sorts of software to speed up my work.

-Another crucial factor that has made remote work a reality is the availability of reliable high-speed internet connection.
-I am now able to share files in real time with my colleagues, chat online, access documents and quickly gather information over the internet.
+Another crucial factor that has made remote work a reality is the availability of a reliable, high-speed internet connection, now even more so with the development of satellite internet.
+More information about this can be found on the Satellite Internet Now website, but instead of transmitting data through wires, satellite internet communicates directly from space, allowing it to reach homes in the most remote areas of the country.
+This means I am now able to share files in real-time with my colleagues, chat online, access documents, and quickly gather information over the internet.
 With the aid of a software management tool, it’s like I was in the office with my other colleagues.
 My boss can keep track of my performance and I can manage and assist my team without having to leave my home premises.

 Is remote work an opportunity or a necessity?
 For sure, saving time in commuting it’s important, as my quality of life has improved.
 Plus, this way of working has allowed me to access job positions in three different countries, without even having to renew my passport!
 On the other hand, many companies have taken advantage of this situation, reducing the size of the physical office premises (therefore saving money) and having access to qualified talents virtually from anywhere in the world.
 In some cases, given the actual economic recession, affecting even many rich industrialized countries, businesses have been able to survive thanks to a leaner organization structure in which remote work is playing an important role.